Traktip: The Basics of Admin Auditing

 Navigating the Admin Audit Search

+Repeat the first two steps from above.
 Here you can see the audit records for each administrative change that has been made within your Issuetrak site.
-The search feature lives in the upper left hand corner of this page.
+The search feature lives in the upper left-hand corner of this page.

 Much of the audit log is intuitive.
 For example, let's look at the entry that appears when turning Admin Auditing on: